end2endzone/end2endzone-hugo/content/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | CH 6     | :        | ???         |
 The following article explains how I manage to solve the issue:

-_How can I control more than one device using a single channel_.<!--more-->
+_How can I control more than one device using a single channel_.
 {{< postedit >}}
   EDIT: To make all mixing pre-calculations easier, do not hesitate to use my [Mixing Calculator for R/C Transmitter](/rc-transmitter-mix-calculator/)&nbsp;(it's an Excel Sheet!)
 {{< /postedit >}}